 Estimated grade.
 Among the very finest of all known 2 Leaves dollars, the pictured specimen resided in a private bank vault for 33 years before it was auctioned as part of the Jascha Heifetz Collection.
 It displays smooth, mark-free surfaces sparkling in full cartwheels beneath light original toning.
 In addition to this amazing specimen of the BB-20 variety, the Collection also features an MS62 specimen of the BB-21 "Head of 1795" variety from the Earle, Clapp, Eliasberg and Flannagan collections, as well as an AU58 specimen of the BB-13 "Head of 1794" from the famous Stickney Collection, and an AU-58 BB-14 "Hidden Star" variety from the Shore Collection.
 Image.

-Ron Guth: 1795 Flowing Hair Silver Dollars are known in two different major varieties: 2 Leaves and 3 Leaves.
-To determine the variety, simply at the leaf clusters beneath the eagle's wings -- the clusters will contain either two or three leaves.
+1795 Flowing Hair Silver Dollars are known in two different major varieties: 2 Leaves and 3 Leaves.
+To determine the variety, simply look at the leaf clusters beneath the eagle's wings -- the clusters will contain either two or three leaves.

-In terms of relative rarity, the 2 Leaves variety is approximately three times as rare as the 3 Leaves variety (according to the PCGS Population Report as of September 2011).
-Mint State examples of both major varieties are rare and valuable, but PCGS has graded only a dozen examples of the 2 Leaves.
-The finest 1795 2 Leaves Silver Dollars certified by PCGS are a pair of MS-65s.
+In terms of relative rarity, the 2 Leaves variety is approximately three times as rare as the 3 Leaves variety.
+Mint State examples of both major varieties are rare and valuable.
+Surprisingly, the PCGS Condition Census is comprised entirely PCGS MS64 and better examples.
+The best examples are a pair of PCGS MS65s